-The National Center for Education Statistics' (NCES) Career/Technical Education (CTE) Statistics system derives data about career/technical education primarily from existing NCES surveys.
-Some of the most informative data in the CTE Statistics system are from high school transcript data.This method of obtaining data provides a more accurate and complete picture of participation in career/technical education than can be obtained by other means.
-The CTE Statistics system also uses data from NCES' surveys of postsecondary students and institutions, surveys of secondary schools and faculty, and longitudinal surveys that track secondary and postsecondary students through schooling and into the labor market.
+The National Center for Education Statistics' (NCES) Career/Technical Education (CTE) Statistics system derives data about CTE primarily from existing NCES surveys, including high school transcript collections; surveys of secondary schools and faculty; surveys of postsecondary students and institutions; and longitudinal surveys that track secondary and postsecondary students through schooling and into the labor market.

 The tables provided on this website (see menu list on left) provide NCES' most general statistical information about CTE.
-The secondary (high school) tables provide information on where and how CTE is offered, student participation in CTE and in career/technical student organizations, student transitions from high school to postsecondary education and work, and the characteristics of CTE teachers.
-The postsecondary tables provide information on occupational education offerings and credentials awarded, student participation, student costs and financial aid, and student persistence and labor market outcomes.
+The secondary (high school) tables provide information on where and how CTE is offered, student participation in CTE, student transitions from high school to postsecondary education and work, and the characteristics of CTE teachers.
+The postsecondary tables provide information on occupational education offerings and credentials awarded, student participation, and student persistence and labor market outcomes.

-Tables on adults’ participation in work-related education and training use data from an NCES adult education survey that was discontinued (due to response rate issues) after 2005.
-NCES's data collection on adult education and training is currently being re-conceptualized (see GEMEnA website), with the expectation that new information will be available within the next 3-5 years.
+Tables on adults provide information on adults' attainment of occupational licenses and certifications.
+Additional data on adult education, available in archived tables, come from an NCES survey that was discontinued (due to response rate issues) after 2005.
+NCES's data collection on adult education and training is currently being re-conceptualized (see GEMEnA website), with the expectation that new information will be available in 2017 or 2018.